SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/gateway-register.md

 completely remove all the associated managed objects.
 Thereafter, the gateway can be deleted from the list of devices along with the device user by selecting the checkbox
 **Also delete associated device owner "device&#95;&#60;gateway&#95;name&#62;"**.

-If the gateway is directly deleted from the list of devices before deleting gateway’s servers and devices of those servers, by selecting the checkbox **Also delete child devices of this device**, then the server managed object will be deleted, but the corresponding address space objects will not be deleted as they are not children of the gateway.
+If the gateway is directly deleted from the list of devices before deleting gateway's servers and devices of those servers, by selecting the checkbox **Also delete child devices of this device**, then the server managed object will be deleted, but the corresponding address space objects will not be deleted as they are not children of the gateway.